-- be expensive and time consuming to defend; - cause us to cease making, licensing or using our platform or products that incorporate the challenged intellectual property; - require us to modify, redesign, reengineer or rebrand our platform or products, if feasible; - divert management's attention and resources; or - require us to enter into royalty or licensing agreements to obtain the right to use a third-party's intellectual property.
+- •be expensive and time consuming to defend; - •cause us to cease making, licensing or using our platform or products that incorporate the challenged intellectual property; - •require us to modify, redesign, reengineer or rebrand our platform or products, if feasible;

+- ·divert management's attention and resources; or - •require us to enter into royalty or licensing agreements to obtain the right to use a third-party's intellectual property.

 Any royalty or licensing agreements, if required, may not be available to us on acceptable terms or at all.
 A successful claim of infringement against us could result in our being required to pay significant damages, enter into costly settlement agreements, or prevent us from offering our platform or products, any of which could have a negative impact on our operating profits and harm our future prospects.
-We may also be obligated to indemnify our customers or business partners in connection with any such litigation and to obtain licenses, modify our platform or products, adversely affecting our customer satisfaction and ability to attract customers.
+We may also be obligated to indemnify our customers or business partners in connection with any such litigation and to obtain licenses, modify our platform or products, or refund premium subscription fees, which could further exhaust our resources.
+Such disputes could also disrupt our platform or products, adversely affecting our customer satisfaction and ability to attract customers.